-Here are a few of the approaches of the book spread that I saw as I scoured the bujo community.
+To inspire your creativity and to give you a few ideas, here are some of the approaches of the book spreads I discovered as I scoured the bujo community.

 Source: Carley Cain